House of Galadari

-Although a small house, the Galadari family played a significant role in the development of Dubai and were prominent advisers to Sheikh Rashid bin Saeed Al Maktoum in the economical boom of Dubai.
+Although a small house, the Galadari family played a significant role in the development of Dubai and were prominent advisers to Sheikh Rashid bin Saeed Al Maktoum during the economical boom of Dubai.
 Through their trading ports, the Galadari family accumulated vast wealth and established Dubai as the major trading port in the region.

-The family is considered not pure Arab, but as Persian Arab by more conventional Arab families because of the unkept Arab bloodline through the intermarriage of the family with the Persians throughout the generations and because of the self-styled surname name which is of Persian origin.

 Etymology

 The family name is written as Galadari even though it is pronounced in classical Arabic as Kaladari; this is because of variation in local Gulf Arabic dialect pronunciation.
 The name is of Persian origin and the Persians used to use this name as a mean to refer to the village where the Galadaris lived, noting their initial low socioeconomic status of shepherding.
 It is uncertain when the Galadari's decided to take the name as a family name.